 Help us Transform Young Lives and become a Mentor

-The Graeme Dingle Foundation is all about inspiring our young Kiwis to shine bright, and be the best they can be.
+The Graeme Dingle Foundation is all about inspiring our young people to shine bright, and be the best they can be.
 They’re important.
 They’re our future.
-Why not jump on board and help us instill in Kiwi Kids that what they have inside is greater than any obstacle!
+Why not jump on board and help us instill in young people that what they have inside is greater than any obstacle!

 See why being a Project K mentor is a must do…